albumprinter/software-engineer-js-test/README.md

 ##### Scenario 2.

 * The user can hit an import button which loads a previously saved description
-* Upon loading, the application should show a canvas that contains a photo
+* Upon loading, the application should show a canvas that contains the photo
 * Photo is scaled and positioned as expected according to the loaded print instructions

 #### Deliverables